#FollowYourPassion – Limerick Man Coaching for Norwegian Champions FK Bodø/Glimt

 The SSE Airtricity League of Ireland Premier Division, the highest level of competitive football in the Republic of Ireland is about €21 million according to Transfermarkt.
 To put that figure into context, the Norwegian top tier, the Eliteserien, is worth roughly seven times that amount, at around €146 million.
 These are two countries with similar population sizes.

-Taking those figures into account it is no wonder why S&C coach, Tomás Lane, is following his passion as a coach in football with FK Bodø/Glimt, in northern Norway, rather than in his native Co.
-Limerick, or even in his home country.
+Taking those figures into account it is no wonder why strength and conditioning (S&C) coach, Tomás Lane, is following his passion as a coach in football with FK Bodø/Glimt, in northern Norway.

 Aspmyra Stadion, home of FK Bodø/Glimt.
 Credit: Wikipedia

-But it was not an easy road for Tomás to get to his current position as Lead Academy Physical Performance Coach for FK Bodø/Glimt.
+But it was not a direct path to the career he wanted in his current position as Lead Academy Physical Performance Coach for FK Bodø/Glimt.
 Growing up he dreamed of playing professional football for his beloved Manchester United.
 However, he realised from an early age that he did not have the technical ability to make it as a footballer.
 Instead, he turned to coaching and began helping out at his local club.
 When it became time to make a choice on his future at the age of 18, he decided to undertake a four-year football coaching course.
-While learning more about the tactical side of the game, he was also introduced to the world of strength and conditioning, which would have a significant impact on his journey.
+While learning more about the tactical side of the game, he was also introduced to the world of strength and conditioning, which would have a significant impact on his education and career journey.

-While working for the now defunct League of Ireland side Limerick FC, Tomás recognised that in order to make it to a high level of coaching, his undergraduate degree alone would not enable that.
-Instead, he went back to education and undertook a master’s degree in sports performance.
+While working for the now-defunct League of Ireland side Limerick FC, Tomás recognised that in order to make it to a high level of coaching, his undergraduate degree alone would not enable that.
+Instead, he went back to education and undertook further studies in the form of a master’s in sports performance.
 It was a necessary step for him as he wanted to continue working in football.